Gypsy Cob Breed Standard

 BREED DESCRIPTION

-The Gypsy Cob is a driving cob (which has the more laid-back shoulders and withers and more forward-build chest and forelegs attributed to the carriage horse) and not a work horse (which has the more upright and straight shoulders and more forward-built withers attributed to agricultural horse).
+The Gypsy Cob is a driving cob (which has the more laid-back shoulders and withers and more forward-built chest and forelegs attributed to the carriage horse) and not a work horse (which has the more upright and straight shoulders and more forward-built withers attributed to agricultural horse).
 Although the Gypsy Cob is a driving cob, its active movement and docile temperament also make it popular for riding.

 GENERAL APPEARANCE